ElhananFine/WhatsAppCloudAPI/README.md

 - `markAsRead` - Marks the message as read.
 - `fastEmojiResponse` - Provides a quick response using an emoji as a reply.
 It only accepts emojis.
 - `downloadMedia` - Used to download media when dealing with media messages.
 Important: You should check if the media download was successful, or you will receive an error.

+Object `update` content:
+- `msgID`: The ID of the message for which the update is received (string).
+- `phoneNumberID`: Your phone's identifier (string).
+- `status`: The status of the update (e.g., message sent, read, etc.) (string).
+- `time`: The timestamp of when the message was received (date).
+- `recipient_id`: The ID of the recipient (string).
+- `pricing`: If the message involves payment, it contains an object with payment details (module, status, etc.).
+Otherwise, it contains an object with a `pricing` key indicating no payment is required (string).

+This object does not expose any functions.

 # Supported features